dhrodao/dhrodao/README.md

 I'm Daniel Hervás a Telematics Engineer based in Spain.
 I spend the most of my spare time researching, coding and watching videos about tech, videogames and some other cool stuff.

-Right now, I'm working in Capgemini Engineering for Epicom Client as a Software Engineer in Crypto Systems.
+Right now, I'm working at Capgemini Engineering for Epicom Client as a Software Engineer in Crypto Systems.

 ## :mailbox: Contact me